camaeel/vault-k8s-helper/README.md

 # vault-k8s-helper
 Helper application for managing vault in kubernetes clusters.

+Takes care of following aspects:
+* preparing a certificate for vault pods signed by cluster CA
+* initializing a new cluster
+* automatic unsealing existing cluster

 ## Helm chart usage

 [Helm](https://helm.sh) must be installed to use the charts.
 Please refer to